Azure/aksArc/eval/steps/2a_DeployAKSHCI_WAC.md

 Create a Kubernetes cluster (Target cluster)
 -----------
-With the platform services and other key management components deployed successfully, you're ready to move on to deploying Kubernetes clusters that can host your workloads.
+With the management cluster deployed successfully, you're ready to move on to deploying Kubernetes clusters that can host your workloads.
 We'll then briefly walk through how to scale your Kubernetes cluster and upgrade the Kubernetes version of your cluster.

 There are two ways to create a Kubernetes cluster in Windows Admin Center.